 It is always best to diagnose any illness in its earliest stages.
 When treatment is begun early in the progression of the illness, your pet's immune system can be supported in many ways.
 This will help her immune system fight the disease while she is still strong.
-That is why it is important to observe your cat carefully for signs of illness and behavioral changes.
+That is why it is important to observe your cat carefully for signs of distemper in your cat and behavioral changes.

 As the hours go by, your pet will begin to develop more cat distemper symptoms.